 Quick and easy microwave oatmeal makes for a super-fast, wholesome breakfast that serves up some serious comfort!
 It's perfect for busy mornings and you can add your favorite toppings to finish it off.

-But I used to think I didn’t like it.
+So full disclosure, I used to think I didn't like oatmeal.
 I thought it was a texture issue.
-It was, in part, but mostly it was a taste issue.
+It was, in part, but mostly it was a flavor thing.

 See, I would buy one of those boxes of flavored oatmeal packets and try them out.
 They seemed quick, they seemed healthy, they seemed like a good idea.